aurelienflieger/cv-app/README.md

 # CV App - made for The Odin Project

 ## Goals
-- creating a professional-looking tool
+- create a professional-looking tool
-- allowing the user to download their CV
+- allow the user to download their CV
+- create & include reactive SVG images

 ## Features
 - add, edit and review your custom information
 - download your CV as a PDF
-- do this responsively on any screen
+- browse responsively on any screen

 ## Sections
 - Personal Information `mandatory section`